 At our company, we provide comprehensive Gorilla trekking packages that include all of these essential expenses.
 When you book a tour with us, you’ll have access to a knowledgeable and English-speaking driver guide, drinking water on board, and airport transfers.
 Whether you’re interested in a standard Gorilla trekking experience or a more immersive Gorilla habituation trek, we offer all-inclusive packages that take care of everything you need for an unforgettable adventure.

 When planning a Gorilla trekking adventure in Uganda, it’s important to budget for transportation to and from Bwindi Impenetrable National Park.
 The minimum number of days required for the trip is three, with the first day dedicated to pickup and transfer to the park, the second day for Gorilla trekking, and the third day for return transfer.

 To cover transportation costs, you’ll need to budget for a vehicle with a driver/guide and fuel for the entire round trip.
-Some travelers prefer to pay for the vehicle and driver/guide separately from fuel costs, but at Trek Africa Tours, we recommend an all-inclusive tour package that includes both.
+Some travelers prefer to pay for the vehicle and driver/guide separately from fuel costs, but at Trek Africa Expeditions, we recommend an all-inclusive tour package that includes both.

 Alternatively, you can fly to Bwindi Impenetrable National Park via companies like Aero Link, which operates scheduled and chartered flights from Entebbe International Airport to Kihihi or Kisoro near the park.
 However, you’ll still need to arrange for ground transportation to your lodge.